ByteWelder/Tactility/Documentation/ideas.md

 # Bugs
+- elf_loader, lvgl and TactilityC in TactilitySDK should include their license files
 - I2C Scanner is on M5Stack devices is broken
 - Fix screenshot app on ESP32: it currently blocks when allocating memory (its cmakelists.txt also needs a fix, see TODO in there)
-- Commit fix to esp_lvgl_port to have `esp_lvgl_port_disp.c` user driver_data instead of user_data
-- WiFi bug: when pressing disconnect while between `WIFI_EVENT_STA_START` and `IP_EVENT_STA_GOT_IP`, then auto-connect becomes activate again.
+- WiFi bug: when pressing disconnect while between `WIFI_EVENT_STA_START` and `IP_EVENT_STA_GOT_IP`, then auto-connect becomes active again.
-- elf_loader, lvgl and TactilityC in TactilitySDK should include their license files
-- ESP32 (CYD) runs out of memory when:
+- ESP32 (CYD) memory issues (or any device without PSRAM):
-  - loading splash (even in Files app)
+  - Boot app doesn't show logo
+  - WiFi is on and navigating back to Desktop makes desktop icons disappear
+  - WiFi might fail quiety when trying to enable it: this shows no feedback (force it by increasing LVGL buffers to 100kB) Possible mitigations:
-  - WiFi is on and navigating back to Desktop Suggested mitigation: When no PSRAM is available, use simplified desktop buttons
+  - When no PSRAM is available, use simplified desktop buttons
-- WiFi fails quietly when there isn't enough memory.
-Add statusbar icon for memory pressure.
-Show error in WiFi screen (e.g. AlertDialog when SPI is not enabled and available memory is below a certain amount)
+  - Add statusbar icon for memory pressure.
+  - Show error in WiFi screen (e.g. AlertDialog when SPI is not enabled and available memory is below a certain amount)
 - WiFi details "forget" button should be hidden when WiFi credentials are not stores yet.

 # TODOs
-- When WiFi is on, but there is no connection, it sort of seems like WiFi is off.
-Find better icon?
-Gnome uses a grayed-out 100% connectivity one.
 - Create different partitions files for different ESP flash size targets (N4, N8, N16, N32)
 - Rewrite `sdcard` HAL to class
 - Attach ELF data to wrapper app (as app data) (check that app state is "running"!) so you can run more than 1 external apps at a time.
   We'll need to keep track of all manifest instances, so that the wrapper can look up the relevant manifest for the relevant callbacks.
 - T-Deck: Clear screen before turning on blacklight
-- Single wire audio
+- Audio player app
 - Audio recording app
 - Files app: file operations: rename, delete, copy, paste (long press?), create folder
 - T-Deck: Use knob for UI selection